-- You must meet the rules about labelling in the Code for any foods you label. - If you are supplying bulk foods these will generally need to be accompanied with a packing or specification sheet.
-You must supply the same information that would go on the food label. - Labels or specification sheets will generally need to include: - name of the food, - · lot/batch identification, - name and address of your New Zealand or Australian business, - any applicable advisory statements, warning statements and declarations, - · any conditions for storage and use, - ingredients list,
+- If you are supplying bulk foods these will generally need to be accompanied with a packing or specification sheet.
+You must supply the same information that would go on the food label. - Labels or specification sheets will generally need to include: - name of the food, - · lot/batch identification, - name and address of your New Zealand or Australian business, - any applicable advisory statements, warning statements and declarations, - · any conditions for storage and use, - ingredients list, - date marking (e.g. Use By, Best Before etc.), - nutrition information panel, - information about nutrition, health and related claims (only if you've made a claim),

-- date marking (e.g. use-by, best before etc.), - nutrition information panel, - information about nutrition, health and related claims (only if you've made a claim), - information about characterising ingredients and components, - if the product is or has been made with genetically modified foods or irradiated foods. - If you receive or supply any bulk food, you must check that any label information that is needed is also supplied.
+- information about characterising ingredients and components, - if the product is or has been made with genetically modified foods or irradiated foods. - If you receive or supply any bulk food, you must check that any label information that is needed is also supplied.